 Example - tree growth adjacent to graves Issue - roots are damaging graves and shade encouraging moss growth Recommendation - Seek advice from aboriculturalist.
 Where the tree does not have historic value, carefully remove at just above the ground level, taking care to protect graves.
 This may involve removing limbs and then poisoning the stump and roots.
 Stabilisation or repair of the grave can then be carried out.

 Priority - Urgent to Necessary, on a case by case basis Who to Undertake - Council staff under the guidance of aboriculturalist.
 Additional Comments: Trees that have high heritage value for the cemetery need to be treated differently.
 Some yew trees are likely to be well over 100 years old and are themselves part of the grave/memorial.
 Under the guidance of an arboriculturalist, identified limbs of trees could be removed or pruned to lessen the impact on the graves.
 In some cases, it may be necessary to remove historic trees, but this should only be done weighing up all the considerations.
 It may be possible to take cuttings of some trees to replant where their lineage is important.
-(See also Photograph 10 example).
-Photograph 10 Historic Trees within/adjacent to Grave Sites
+Note also that pine needles on the periphery of the cemetery drop pine needles.
+These needles should be removed regularly to prevent coverage of the graves and avoid microbiological growth, salt ingress and moisture retention.
+Photograph 11 Historic Grave Plantings

 Example - historic trees within grave sites Issue - the trees themselves are part of the memorial and have heritage value, but as they grow, the trees over time are damaging other historic features such as railings, headstones, vaults.
 Recommendation - seek the advice of an arboriculturalist.
 One solution may be to take out the inner limbs of the trees but retain the height and form of the tree.
-Consider taking cuttings of historic trees should replacement be deemed necessary in the future.
 Priority - Necessary Who to Undertake - Seek advice from arboriculturalist.